MatthewIreland/vsvpreview/README.md

 ----------
 * Whitespace is needed before each vsv command.
 So `~ \vsvcorrect{...}` is correct, but `~\vsvcorrect{...}` is not.

-* If writing a VSV to be played during a positive leap second, the 61st second in the minute will be rejected as invalid.
-The behaviour is undefined, since it largely depends on the video player.
-This is mitigated by the fact that a leap second will never take place during a VSV.
-Negative leap seconds should work just fine, subject to the occurrence of kernel panic.

 Development TODOs